EmilStoev/CNN-for-MNIST-Sign-Language/README.md

 This is a simple exercise I did in University.
-Some of the code below was provided to me by the university.
+Some of the code was provided to me by the university.

 The model is created using a keras.